-As part of the Clayoquot Forest Communities Program ‘Qwii-qwiq-sap: Standing Tree to Standing Home’ initiative (Qwii-qwiq-sap meaning ‘transformation’ in the Nuu-chah-nulth language), the Green and Culturally Appropriate Building Design Project aims to help guide the building of homes for Nuu-chah-nulth First Nations.
-The design of the homes will take into account cultural design elements such as the traditional long house design; use of local harvested materials such as cedar; geography, climate and community demographics.
+As part of the Clayoquot Forest Communities Program ‘Qwii-qwiq-sap: Standing Tree to Standing Home’ initiative (Qwii-qwiq-sap meaning ‘transformation’ in the Nuu-chah-nulth language), the Green and Culturally Appropriate Building Design Project aimed to help guide the building of homes for Nuu-chah-nulth First Nations.
+The design of the homes took into account cultural design elements, such as the traditional long house design; use of local harvested materials, such as cedar; geography, climate, and community demographics.
 It has been estimated that there is a need for 200-plus homes to be built in the region over the next 40 years.
 Coupled with this is a desire to change how current homes are designed and built.

 Learning from the past

 In earlier times, “Buildings were constructed without nails,” recalls Earl Maquinna George, in Living on the Edge: Nuu-Chah-Nulth History from an Ahousaht Chief’s Perspective.

 “The timbers and boards fitted into grooves and were locked together at the corners so that they wouldn’t move in the wind.
 The siding of the buildings, made of cedar boards one to two inches thick … were buried in the sand and weighted down with the piles of rocks, and then set at an angle, leaning inward to the building.
 The roof was framed so that boards would fit partly on top of each other, overlapping all the way down.
 The builders were careful to start the roof boards from the southeast end of the building so that the wind had no force over the slope of the building.
 There were two holes towards each end of the building, at the north and south ends, for smoke to go through.”—Earl Maquinna George